 Writing Custom Scaffolder Templates for Node.js Services

 Standardizing service creation across distributed engineering teams requires precise automation.
-When Writing custom scaffolder templates for Node.js services, platform engineers must balance flexibility with strict governance.
-This guide details the exact configuration, validation steps, and edge-case handling required to deploy production-ready Node.js scaffolds within your internal developer portal.
+When writing custom scaffolder templates for Node.js services, platform engineers must balance flexibility with strict governance.
+This builds directly on the patterns in Scaffolder Template Design; this guide details the exact configuration, validation steps, and edge-case handling required to deploy production-ready Node.js scaffolds within your internal developer portal.

 Context: Standardizing Node.js Service Generation